-Given suspicious (\mathcal{M}) and innocuous (\mathcal{N}) flows pools, the aim of the signature generation algorithm is to find a set \mathcal{S} of signatures s_i such that $FP{s_i} \leq FP{max}$ and $COV{s_i} \geq COV{min}$.
+Given suspicious (\mathcal{M}) and innocuous (\mathcal{N}) flows pools, the aim of the signatures generation algorithm is to find a set \mathcal{S} of signatures s_i such that $FP{s_i} \leq FP{max}$ and $COV{s_i} \geq COV{min}$.
 To this end Hamsa adopts a purely greedy approach.
-However, building the most specific signature including all possible invariants giving a good coverage of \mathcal{M} without having any knowledge of the nature, real or fake, of the invariants or using a greedy algorithm with a restricted view of global situation without having a global overview of all possible signatures may weaken the strength of the detection, as we discuss in Section 6.
+However, building the most specific signature including all possible invariants giving a good coverage of \mathcal{M} without having any knowledge of the nature, true or fake, of the invariants or using a greedy algorithm with a restricted view of global situation without having a global overview of all possible signatures may weaken the strength of the detection, as we discuss in Section 6.

 To avoid generation of redundant signatures, we enforce an additional constraint in our algorithm:

-$$s_i \in \mathcal{S} \Leftrightarrow \nexists s_j \in \mathcal{S} \mid \mathcal{M}{s_i} \subseteq \mathcal{M}s$$
+$$s_i \in \mathcal{S} \Leftrightarrow \nexists s_j \in \mathcal{S} \mid \mathcal{M}{s_i} \subseteq \mathcal{M}{s_j}$$ have more signatures per worm but we have surely at least one specific enough signature containing only a subset of \mathcal{I} .

-The idea is to create all the signatures that match a considerable fraction of the suspicious pool, while avoiding the addition of new tokens to a partial signature when it has already an acceptable false positive rate (i.e., a rate less than FP{max}).
+The idea is to create all signatures matching a considerable fraction of suspicious pool, while avoiding the addition of new tokens to a partial signature once that has an acceptable false positive rate (lesser than FP{max}).
+In this way, we can

-In this way, we can have more signatures per worm but we have surely at least one specific enough signature containing only a subset of \mathcal{I} .
-The value used for FP{max} may be smaller than the value used in Hamsa for the shortest signatures, i.e., composed by only one token, and so the maximum false positives rate, accepted for a single signature, is lower.
+The value used for FP{max} may be smaller than the value used in Hamsa for the shortest signatures, i.e. composed by only one token, and so maximum false positive rate, accepted for a single signature, will be lower.

-The generation of all the possible subsets of the extracted tokens and subsequent check of the given constraints would require a non-negligible computational effort, so another aim of the proposed algorithm is to avoid, whenever possible, to generate redundant or useless long signatures.
+Generation of all possible subsets of extracted tokens and subsequent check of the given constraints will require too much computational effort, so another aim of this algorithm is to avoid, when possible, to generate redundant or useless longer signatures.

-As we can easily think, for any given token there may be more occurrences of it in a single flow.
-To avoid worrying about this problem, we assign to each pair (token,number of occurrence) an unique identifier.
-In this way we consider these occurrences as different tokens.
-It is important to note that the same occurrence of the same token in different flows will have the same identifier.
-All these matching information between identifiers and related (token, number of occurrence) pairs are stored in an appropriate data structure, called TM, for subsequent use.
+As we can easily think, given a token there may be more occurrences of that token in a single flow.
+To avoid worrying about this problem, we assign to each pair $(token, number\ of\ occurrence)$ a unique identifier.
+In this way we consider these occurrences like different tokens.
+It is important to note that then the same occurrence of the same token in different flows will have the same identifier.
+All these matching information between identifiers and related $(token, number\ of\ occurrence)$ pairs are stored in the data structure TM for subsequent use.

-Once this identifier is assigned, for each of the aforementioned pair, we build a list of all suspicious flows in which it occurs, create a partial signature with that pair and related flows list and insert this new partial signature into the partial signatures set PS.
+Assigned this identifier, for each ($token, number\ of\ occurrence$) pair we build a list of all suspicious flows in which it occurs, create a partial signature with that pair and related flows list and insert this new partial signature into the partial signatures set PS.

-To avoid generation of redundant signatures caused by the high number of tokens that appear always as subtokens of other ones, we remove these subtokens from PS and take them into account at the end of the signature generation algorithm.
+To avoid generation of redundant signatures, caused by the high number of tokens that appear always as subtokens of other ones, we remove these subtokens from PS and take these into account at the end of signatures generation algorithm.
 We say that t_1 is a subtoken of t_2 if $t_1 \neq t_2$, t_1 is substring of t_2 and the occurrence number considered for t_1 is the same of that considered for t_2 .
-Then, if a token t_1 occurs as a subtoken of t_2 we delete partial signature containing t_1 and add t_1 in the subtokens list of t_2 stored in subtokens data structure ST.
+Then, if a token t_1 occurs as a subtoken of t_2 we delete partial signature containing t_1 and add t_1 in subtokens list of t_2 stored in subtokens data structure ST.